brunoluiz/crossplane-explorer/NOTES.md

 4. The correct way to use `bubbletea` seems to be by using events.
 So I tried to refactor and try to expose only read-only methods through the struct.
 Anything that would do a mutation should be an event and is handled within the `events.go` file (might be called `handlers.go` in the future).

+## New implementation for tree + search

+- `renderTree` is becoming quite complex...
+Probably it should render the required "row" format into an slice in the Update method
+  - Perhaps `tree` package should be responsible to convert tree into a slice of columns
+  - `explorer.addNode` seems to already do some recursive job and could be the method that translates it to rows
+- `tree` should be called `navigator`
+  - `statusbar` should be removed
+- Packages should be reorganised as `common`, `layout` and `app`

+- In the `xplane` package, we should have something to output it